thomasabishop/prof-site-redevelopment/content/posts/one-hundred-days-code-final-month.md

 ---
 date: 2020-01-11
-title: "One Hundred Days of Code: in conclusion..."
+title: 'One Hundred Days of Code: month three'
 template: post
 featured_image: ../img/post/featured/hundred-days-code-2.png
-tag_color: "gold"
+tag_color: 'gold'
-intro: "I have now completed the #100daysofcode challenge.
-In this post I reflect on my progress in the final months and outline..."
+intro: 'I have now completed the #100daysofcode challenge.
+In this post I reflect on my progress in the final months and outline...'
 category:
   - Learning out loud
 tags: